dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day2-coercion-and-abstract-operations.md

 -   **ToBoolean**

-    Anytime you have a value that is not a **Boolean**, but is used in a place that needs a **Boolean**, this operation occures.
+    Anytime you have a value that is not a **Boolean**, but is used in a place that needs a **Boolean**, this operation occurs.
 It converts a value to **false** if it is `""` (empty string), 0, -0 (negative zero), null, `NaN`, false and undefined.
 In other cases, it will just return **true.**

 This much for today guys.
-Thankyou for reading.
-We will look more about coercions (cases of coercions) and also see about boxing tomorrow.
-Good day !
+Thank you for reading.
+We will look more at coercions (cases of coercions) and also see about boxing tomorrow.
+Good day!